+Provided that the nodes and database copies are geographically distributed, A/A systems provide disaster tolerance for little or no additional cost when compared with active/passive (A/P) configurations.
+If a disaster takes out a node or a database copy, there are others in the network immediately available to take their place.
 In the most general case, the nodes are completely symmetric.
 Any transaction can be routed within the application network to any node which can read or update any set of data items in the database.
 This approach provides the most flexibility and maximizes system investment as requests can be load-balanced across all available processing capacity.
 If a node fails, users at the other nodes are unaffected.
 Also, the users at the failed node can be quickly switched to surviving nodes, thus restoring their services in seconds or less.

-A concern that must be addressed in active/active database synchronization is that of data collisions.
+A concern that must be addressed in A/A database synchronization is that of data collisions.
 A data collision occurs when two nodes make a change to the same row in their database copy at substantially the same time.
 Each will replicate its change to the other database copy, thus overwriting the change made there.
 As a result, the database copies are different and both are wrong.
-The Shadowbase software can detect collisions and automatically resolve them in many cases.
+HPE Shadowbase software can detect collisions and automatically resolve them in many cases.
 For those cases where Shadowbase replication cannot automatically resolve a collision, it supports embedding customer business logic into the replication engine to take whatever action is necessary to resolve the collision.
 There are also techniques to avoid data collisions in the first place, by application or data partitioning for example.